Denials Evaluation and Processing

 CodingInvalid code, wrong modifier, incorrect sequencing, unsupported diagnosis

-Medical necessityDiagnosis does not support the service under LCD, NCD, or payer policy
+Medical necessityDiagnosis does not support the service under an LCD, NCD, or payer rule

-BundlingService considered included in another service under NCCI or payer edits
+BundlingService considered included in another under NCCI or payer edits

-AdministrativeEligibility, authorization, timely filing, duplicate claim, missing data
+AdministrativeEligibility, missing authorization, timely-filing limit, duplicate claim, missing data

 DocumentationRecord does not support the billed service, level, units, or condition